evanshortiss/neon-query-bench/README.md

 The easiest way to use `neon-query-bench` is to deploy a pre-built container.

-The container deployment is supported on:
+The container deployment is tested on:

 * Railway
 * Fly
+* DigitalOcean AppPlatform

 The following environment variables are supported: